flatpak/flat-manager/README.md

     sudo dnf install ostree-devel

-Then build the server by running:
+Then build both the server and client by running:

     cargo build

-## Building the client

-flat-manager contains a Python-based client that can be used to talk to the server.
-To run this, you need Python 3 as well as the aiohttp packages, installed via pip or the distribution packages.
-On Fedora, this can be installed using:

-    sudo dnf install python3-aiohttp
+This builds both `flat-manager` and `flat-manager-client` since they're part of the same workspace.

 ## Configuration